This Week In Race: A House That Flew Over The Ocean And A Man Who Didn't Get To Fly

 Having romantic relationships with people from other cultures may stimulate creativity, entrepreneurship and innovation in the workplace, according to new research from Columbia University.
 Jackson Lu, the head researcher, developed four studies that found that people in intercultural romantic relationships were generally better at "going out" of the box and thinking in a more creative frame of mind.

 A federal judge in Texas has struck down the state's voter ID law and says it was put in place to discriminate against black and Latino voters.
-Myrna Perez, deputy director of New York University's Brennan Center, told the New York Times that the Texas law was the "most restrictive photo ID law in the country."
+Myrna Perez, deputy director of New York University's Brennan Center, told The New York Times that the Texas law was the "most restrictive photo ID law in the country."
 In 2013, the Supreme Court invalidated a part of the Voting Rights Act that required certain states with a history of discrimination to seek federal approval before making any changes to their voting laws.

 Also in Texas: hate crime laws in that state lead to few convictions — and lots of disappointment.
 An analysis from ProPublica found that most incidents in Texas recorded as hate crimes are almost never successfully prosecuted as such.